firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

   </Tab>

   <Tab title="Partial match">
     The name om the account does not match the name you gave the payee completely, but they are similar.
-For example, you assigned the payee name as "John Doe", where the reciveing instituion has the name "John Dome".
+For example, you assigned the payee name as "John Doe", where the receiving institution has the name "John Dome".
   </Tab>

   <Tab title="No match">
-    The name
-    on the account does not match the name you gave the payee.
+    The name on the account does not match the name you gave the payee.
   </Tab>

   <Tab title="Pending">
-    Fire is waiting to recieve the result of the VoP check.
+    Fire is waiting to receive the result of the VoP check.
   </Tab>

   <Tab title="Unable to match">